 Her past professional experience included her work at McClean Hospital, N.E.
 Rehabilitation Hospital, Harvard Community Health Plan in Boston, Vencor Hospital, Illinois Masonic Medical Center in Chicago, Northwest Community Hospital, and the Des Moines Public School System in Des Moines, Iowa.

 Susan has served for nine years on the Committee of Approval for the American Dance Therapy Association (ADTA) and was chair of that committee from 2006-2009.
-She is a long-standing member of the Education, Research, and Practice Committee of the ADTA.
+She is a long-standing member of the Education, Research, and Practice Committee of the ADTA, which she currently chairs.
 Susan also earned the first annual excellence in education award by the ADTA in 2006.
-Susan was recently appointed to the Ethics and Practice Committee for the Society for the Arts in Healthcare.